microsoft/devbench/SUPPORT.md

 ## Support Policy

-Support for DataSynthCodeBench is provided on a best-effort basis by the project maintainers and community.
+Support for DevBench is provided on a best-effort basis by the project maintainers and community.
 This is an open-source project, and there is no guarantee of immediate responses or fixes.

 The code in this repository is provided as a reference implementation for research purposes.
 Users should expect to adapt the code to their specific needs and environments.